Search

 Whether you’ve recently figured out you’re Autistic, or are coming to terms with it in a new way, you’ve always known you were different.
 And now you know you were right.

-And you’re coming to terms with this new idea:
+And you’re trying to accept this idea:

 There’s validation and relief there, but also confusion and anger and regret and…maybe a little flicker of hope that things could get better?